netbirdio/netbird/README.md

 It requires zero configuration effort leaving behind the hassle of opening ports, complex firewall rules, vpn gateways, and so forth.

-There is no centralized VPN server with Wiretrustee - your computers, devices, machines, and servers connect to each other directly over a fast encrypted tunnel.

 **Wiretrustee automates Wireguard-based networks, offering a management layer with:**
-* Centralized Peer IP management with a neat UI dashboard.
+* Centralized Peer IP management with a UI dashboard.
+* Encrypted peer-to-peet connections without a centralized VPN gateway.
 * Automatic Peer discovery and configuration.
 * UDP hole punching to establish peer-to-peer connections behind NAT, firewall, and without a public static IP.
 * Connection relay fallback in case a peer-to-peer connection is not possible.